edeandrea/debezium-demo-apb/README.md

     - [Prometheus](https://operatorhub.io/operator/prometheus)
     - [Camel-K](https://operatorhub.io/operator/camel-k)
     - [Grafana](https://operatorhub.io/operator/grafana-operator)
+1. The `openssl` utility is installed
+1. The `keytool` utility is installed

 ## Deployed Resource URLs
 All the below resource URLs are suffixed with the apps url of the cluster (i.e. for an RHPDS environment, `apps.cluster-##GUID##.##GUID##.example.opentlc.com`).